roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 This new `addAndStringify` function we've defined accepts two numbers, adds them, calls `Num.toStr` on the result, and returns that.

-The `\num1, num2 ->` syntax defines a function's arguments, and the expression after the `->` is the body of the function, `Num.toStr (num1 + num2)` in this case.
-When a function runs, its body expression gets evaluated and returned.
+The `\num1, num2 ->` syntax defines a function's arguments, and the expression after the `->` is the body of the function.
+Whenever a function gets called, its body expression gets evaluated and returned.

 ## [if-then-else](#if-then-else) {#if-then-else}